avinashkranjan/Amazing-Python-Scripts/Watermark Maker(On Image)/README.md

  1. Specify the path of the image .
  2. Input the Text for the The Watermark.
- 3. Choose option (1-5) based on desired position of image .
+ 3. Choose option (1-5) based on desired position of text on image .
 ## Sample Output

 #### ORIGINAL IMAGE